 Study design (JIC, JRC, MFA), analysis and interpretation of data (JIC, JRC), manuscript writing (JRC, MFA), collection of data (JIC, JRC), critical revision (JRC, MFA).

 Ethical statement

-Written informed consent was obtained for the patient, treatment, and publication of this case report and the accompanying image.
+Written informed consent was obtained from the patient for the treatment and publication of this case report and the accompanying image.